 Lucy was built by Ken Lacco in 1931 at Rosebud and it was widely assumed that she was named after Ken Lacco’s mother, Lucy.
 But according to Tim Phillips, Lucy was named after Ken’s elder sister, Lucy, who created her own pedigree in the world of wooden boats.
 For some time Lucy worked locally as a sailmaker, and when she was living in Queenscliffe, she made oil skins under the instruction of their father, Mitch Lacco.
 Later, Lucy worked as a sailmaker at Radins, a Melbourne company, thus demonstrating her own dedication to the family tradition.

 Lucy was one of the first of the couta boats that Ken Lacco built after the Lacco family relocated from Queenscliffe.
-Of note, the first couta boat he built back in Rosebud was Rob Roy, currently owned by Prime Minister, Malcolm Turnbull.
+Of note, the first couta boat he built back in Rosebud was Rob Roy, currently owned by former Prime Minister, Malcolm Turnbull.
 Lucy was built for Ken to go long lining snapper ‘up the bay’.
 She was used as a fishing boat in the vicinity of Rosebud, Mordialloc and Williamstown.
 She was also used to fish out of Apollo Bay and then at San Remo where she was worked as a fishing boat until the 1960s.
 Suffice to say, it is difficult to obtain any detail regarding this period in Lucy’s life.
 We can assume however, that in keeping with the tradition of couta boat vessels, as a working fishing boat Lucy made an invaluable contribution to the fishing industry in Victoria, and of that we are proud.

 From the information provided by Tim Phillips it is apparent that Lucy underwent some alterations in her time as a working fishing vessel but, sadly, she also deteriorated into a state of disrepair.
 When Tim salvaged Lucy in the early 1980s from her resting place in Hastings on Westernport Bay, she was not far from sinking on her mooring and, in Tim’s words, “full of worms”.
 Further, she had been substantially altered from her original couta boat configuration.
 The centre-case was removed and a cabin had been added by Jack Pompei, the boat builder from Mordialloc.
 But sadly, Jack is no longer around to reveal his working knowledge of Lucy.
 When Tim purchased the derelict Lucy she was, in fact, named ‘Diane’ but he instantly recognized her as a ‘Lacco boat’.
 Ken Lacco was able to verify that the boat was actually Lucy, which he had built in 1931.
 ‘Diane’ was quickly reverted to Lucy, her original name, much to the pleasure of Lucy Lacco.